thrly/score-cleaner/README.md

     ```gs -dBATCH -dNOPAUSE -sDEVICE=pdfwrite -dAutoRotatePages=/None -dAutoFilterColorImages=false -dAutoFilterGrayImages=false -dColorImageFilter=/FlateEncode -dGrayImageFilter=/FlateEncode -dDownsampleMonoImages=false -dDownsampleGrayImages=false -sOutputFile=finalEditedPages-Merged.pdf *.pdf```

 ## NOTES:
-* ensure the python scripts are correctly loaded into the GIMP filepath. [/Applications/GIMP-2.10.app/Contents/Resources/lib/gimp/2.0/plug-ins/]
+* ensure the python scripts are correctly loaded into the GIMP filepath
-* sometimes, new python scrips need to have their permissions updated to make it executable: chmod +x <filepath>
+* sometimes new python scrips need to have their permissions updated to make it executable: `chmod +x <filepath>`

+### ALTERNATIVE:
-*ALTERNATIVE:* use ImageMagick to convert from XCF to PDF: `convert *.xcf %02d-edited-xcf.pdf` (the file will be massive?)
+use ImageMagick to convert from XCF to PDF: `convert *.xcf %02d-edited-xcf.pdf` (the file will be massive?)

 oliverthurley.co.uk